xet7/cloud-pricing-api/README.md

 ## Example requests

 Get all t3.micro prices in US East, this returns 30+ results.
-Try it yourself by pasting the query into [https://pricing.infracost.io/graphql](https://pricing.infracost.io/graphql).
+Try it yourself by pasting the following query into [https://pricing.api.infracost.io/graphql](https://pricing.api.infracost.io/graphql) - you'll need to use something like the [modheader](https://bewisse.com/modheader/) browser extension so you can set the custom HTTP header `x-api-key` to your Infracost API key.

 ```graphql
 query {